aer0ss/aerofs/docs/engineering/how-to/restart-ci.md

 ## Start actors

-Log in to https://newci.arrowfs.org:8543 or https://newci.local:8543 and run the "Actor Setup" target under "Regenerate Actors".
+Log in to https://ci.arrowfs.org:8543 and run the "Actor Setup" target under "Regenerate Actors".

 ## Starting Vagrant agents (skip this if you've done the "Start actors" step above.)